matolah/LeezyPersistence/README.md

 ## About

-`LeezyPersistence` streamlines Swift data persistence, blending UserDefaults, Keychain, and in-memory solutions into a cohesive, type-safe package.
+This package streamlines Swift data persistence, blending `UserDefaults`, `Keychain`, and in-memory solutions into a cohesive, type-safe package.

 Designed to maximize developer convenience and code clarity, it introduces intuitive property wrappers that abstract complex storage operations.
-Whether securing sensitive information in the Keychain, storing user preferences, or caching data in memory, LeezyPersistence enhances your application's storage capabilities with minimal setup and maximum efficiency.
+Whether securing sensitive information in the `Keychain`, storing user preferences, or caching data in memory, `LeezyPersistence` enhances your application's storage capabilities with minimal setup and maximum efficiency.

 ## Installation